rails/sprockets/README.md

 ### The `require_self` Directive ###

-`require_self` tells Sprockets to insert the body of the current source file before any subsequent `require` or `include` directives.
+`require_self` tells Sprockets to insert the body of the current source file before any subsequent `require` directives.

 ### The `depend_on` Directive ###